 - Extrinsic Teeth-Staining: An extrinsic tooth stain is a discoloration that develops on the surface of the teeth.
 Pigmented food and drink are common causes as coffee, wine, and other highly-pigmented foods and drink can create a film of protein that covers tooth enamel.

-- Age-Related Teeth-Staining: It is normal to experience some degree of staining on your teeth as you get older.
-In addition to certain foods and drinks that can cause staining, biological factors can impact the transparency of your tooth enamel and make your teeth appear more yellow than they really are as you age over time.
+- Age-Related Teeth-Staining: It is normal to experience some degree of staining on your teeth as you age.
+In addition to certain foods and drinks that can cause staining, biological factors can impact the transparency of your oral tooth enamel and make your teeth appear more yellow than they really are as you age over time.

 Preventing Tooth Staining

 Preventing tooth staining requires the adoption of a strict oral health routine.
-If you have suffered from tooth staining in the past, it is important to determine the cause of the discoloration and make any necessary lifestyle or dental changes if needed.
+If you have suffered from tooth staining or tooth discoloration in the past, it is important to determine the cause of the discoloration and make any necessary lifestyle or dental changes if needed.